Your LinkedIn summary is the heart of your profile.

 You can do this by breaking up the large pieces of text into smaller paragraphs so that someone on their phone can easily read through them.

-Large pieces of text are not appealing, especially on a mobile device, so you want to make reading your summary as easy possible.
+Large pieces of text are not appealing, especially on a mobile device, so you want to make reading your summary as easy as possible.

 This also works to your benefit if they’re viewing from a larger screen.